VladimirBrejcha/VladimirBrejcha/README.md

 - 💎 Indihacker – I launch small projects in collaboration with other enthusiasts.
 Looking forward for business opportunities
 - Senior iOS and/or Mobile developer.
 Team Leader 💪🏻
 - 🎹 I used to sing, play with SonicPi, and I dream of continuing with music.
-- I write on a blog and on a Telegram channel, learn to develop my media and create interesting texts ✍🏻
+- I write on a blog, learn to create interesting texts ✍🏻
 - 👨🏻‍🏫 I mentor on developer career paths.
 I teach to write code and to improve soft skills.

 ### 🚀 My Projects